 Military Science classes are taught on the Missouri S&T campus and are supplemented by one weekend field training exercise at Fort Leonard Wood, MO. each semester for contracted ROTC cadets.
 The ROTC program concentrates on the whole person and includes physical training, leadership development, marksmanship, individual tactical skills, and essential knowledge of today’s Army and its role in our society.

 The military science program at Missouri S&T is described in detail in the Army ROTC (military science) section of this catalog.
-For more information on the military science program, scholarships, qualification and obligation, and extracurricular activities, contact the department in 301 Harris Hall or phone 573-341-4744.
+For more information on the military science program, scholarships, qualifications and obligation, and extracurricular activities, contact the department in 301 Harris Hall or phone 573-341-4744.

 Adaptive Leadership Minor Curriculum